AP Transformation: 5 Ways to Lead Change in Accounts Payable

 • Develop an awards program that rewards those who demonstrate the right behavior.

-• Make training short, sweet, and frequent – shorter training times or modules are more effective to keep employee engagement high.
+• Make training short, focused, and frequent—shorter training sessions or modules are more effective for maintaining employee engagement.

-• Foster comradery – you’re all in this together.
-This will make for a capable, cohesive team.
-Having the whole department being trained in the new process at once puts everyone on equal footing.
+• Foster camaraderie—you’re all in this together.
+This creates a capable, cohesive team.
+Training the entire department at once also puts everyone on equal footing.

 5. Keep the momentum going after the system is implemented:

-• Remember Rome wasn’t built in a day - Set KPIs that aren’t just aimed at the end goal, but also at progress milestones.
-This helps keep people motivated and focused on continuous improvement – after all it’s a journey not a destination.
+• Remember that Rome wasn’t built in a day—set KPIs that focus not only on the end goal but also on progress milestones.
+This helps keep employees motivated and focused on continuous improvement—after all, it’s a journey, not a destination.

 • Keep the lines of communication open.
 Continue to send updates on the project and facilitate the feedback loop with users.
 Get everyone together for follow-up Q&As to hear what’s working and what’s not.